CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 **Groups**

 Basically, the use of personal user access due to the higher traceability and user responsibility is preferable.
-In certain cases, however, the use of functional group access can be represented, if this can achieve operational advantages or improved availability, which would otherwise be difficult to achieve by other means.
+In certain cases, however, the use of functional group access can be represented, if this can achieve operational advantages or improved availability, which would otherwise be costly to produce by other means.
 Each group access must be documented separately.
-Persons who have access to the access to persons must, for organizational reasons, eg. B. be documented comprehensibly on shift schedules.
-An example could be the use of an "operator" access in a control room, which is staffed around the clock and in which everyone with access to each other knows each other.
+Persons who have access to the access to persons must, for organizational reasons, eg. B. be documented comprehensibly about shift schedules.
+An example could be the use of an "operator" access in a control room, which is staffed around the clock and in which all persons with access know each other.
 The functional accesses, as well as other accesses, must be integrated into the proper process of managing entitlements.
 In particular, it must be ensured that only the minimum rights required are granted.
 In case of doubt, different tasks can be distributed to different accesses, so that ideally as much of the staff as possible needs read-only access.
 Each access must be assigned to a responsible person.

 ** Responsibility for functional and technical user access **